 Elena Rybakina cited back troubles to explain her Japan Open exit

-Elena Rybakina put off her semifinal match against Linda Nosková, but she felt sorry for her fans who would not be able to see her compete in Tokyo.
-She also explained the reason behind her decision, saying:
+Elena Rybakina pulled out of Tokyo ahead of her semifinal match against Linda Nosková.
+She said she felt sorry for her fans who would not be able to see her compete, but explained the reason behind her decision:

 "I'm very sorry, I can't play today.
 I have been having problems with my back and can't play 100%.
 I am disappointed that my fans will not see me today but I hope to see you next year."

 Rybakina will next feature in the WTA Finals, which will take place in Riyadh from Nov.
-1. She will compete alongside other top-ranked players, including Aryna Sabalenka (Belarus), Iga Świątek (Poland), Coco Gauff (USA), Amanda Anisimova (USA), Madison Keys (USA), Jessica Pegula (USA) and Jasmine Paolini (Italy).
+1. She will be joined by Aryna Sabalenka (Belarus), Iga Świątek (Poland), Coco Gauff (USA), Amanda Anisimova (USA), Madison Keys (USA), Jessica Pegula (USA) and Jasmine Paolini (Italy).